 Filling a Sales and Use Tax Return in Puerto Rico

-Every merchant engaged in any business in Puerto Rico must register with the Puerto Rico Treasury Department by filing Form AS 2914.14, Request for Merchants’ Registration.
+Every merchant engaged in any business in Puerto Rico must register with the Puerto Rico Treasury Department by creating an account at the Unified System of Internal Revenues (SURI) website.
 Said registration must be made thirty (30) days before the commencement of business.
 Failure of timely registration may result in the assessment of a $10,000 fine.

 The responsibility for the payment of SUT falls on the person that buys, consumes, uses, or warehouses for use or consumption a taxable item.
 However, if the transaction is subject to SUT and the merchant is required to collect said tax from the buyer as a withholding agent, the merchant is responsible for the payment of the sales and use tax.
 If the merchant is so required but fails to collect the SUT from the buyer, the Puerto Rico Treasury Department may collect it from either the merchant or the buyer.

-Every merchant and every person who has purchased taxable items subject to SUT, must file a Monthly Sales and Use Tax Return, Form SC 2915, and remit to the Puerto Rico Treasury Department Secretary SUT collected, no later than the 20th day of the following the month in which the taxes are collected or in which the transaction subject to the tax takes place.
+Every merchant and every person who has purchased taxable items subject to SUT, must file a Monthly Sales and Use Tax Return through SURI no later than the 20th day of the following the month in which the taxes are collected or in which the transaction subject to the tax takes place.
 Also, goods imported are subject to the SUT at the port.
 Every merchant and every person who has imported taxable items must file a Monthly Imports Return and remit to the Puerto Rico Treasury Department secretary SUT collected, no later than the 10th day of the following the month in which the goods are imported.
-The returns should be filed electronically at the Puerto Rico Department of Treasury website, PICO.
+The returns should be filed electronically at the Puerto Rico Department of Treasury website, SURI.